Corporate Governance Statement 2019/2020

-The Board of Directors evaluates its operations and working methods annually.
+The Board of Directors evaluates its operations and working methods annually (Recommendation 13).

 According to its charter, the Board of Directors convenes a minimum of 14 times per financial year.
-During the 2018/2019 financial year, the Board met 36 times.
-The Board members’ average attendance rate at the meetings was 98 per cent.
+During the 2019/2020 financial year, the Board met 35 times.
+The Board members’ attendance rate at the meetings was nearly 100 per cent.

 Individual attendance rates at Board meetings: